 Whatever side you take isn’t important here, but what is important is how the search results have changed over the last year.

-One year ago, if you searched for the term "reverse T3" you would see articles which discussed how this lab test could be beneficial, how to calculate things such as the free T3: reverse T3 ratio, what causes a high reverse T3 level, and so on.
+One year ago, if you searched for the term “reverse T3” you would see articles that discussed how this lab test could be beneficial, how to calculate things such as the free T3: reverse T3 ratio, what causes a high reverse T3 level, and so on.

 The reason these results came up on top is that the people that were searching for that term were looking for THAT information.